 - Inaccurate representation of the target demographic.

-- Over-reliance on certain groups, leading to skewed results.
+- Over-reliance on certain groups leads to skewed results.

 - Failure to account for undecided or non-responsive participants.